Back to All Events

 How to apply

-CCS Disability Action builds our work around three core documents; UN Convention of the Rights of Persons with Disabilities, Te Tiriti o Waitangi and the New Zealand Disability Strategy.
-We work within a Human Rights framework and are committed to equal opportunity in all our employment policies and procedures.
-We welcome enquiries from everyone and we openly encourage people with lived experience to apply.
+We work within a human rights framework and are committed to equal opportunity in all our employment policies and procedures.
+We welcome enquiries from everyone and value diversity in our workforce.
+We openly encourage disabled people to apply.

 Previous